samsquire/additive-guis/README.md

 # above

-The wiget appears somewhere above - nearer the top of the screen compared to the other widget.
+The widget appears somewhere above - nearer the top of the screen compared to the other widget.

 # under